AzoRAI/GearSwap-Shozokui/README.md

 ###### Warning: You cannot use these GearSwap files located in `data/` without the `Naught` Library.

+##### Recommended Text Editor and Plugins

+For best/most efficient results, use Atom text editor with the lua-language and  custom-folds plugins installed.

 ##### Naught Library Installation

 Copy the files located in `libs/` to your `Windower4/addons/GearSwap/libs/` folder.